lablara/cityalarm/README.md

 # cityalarm
-Implementation of the CityAlarm Emergency Alerting System.
+Implementation of the CityAlarm Emergency Alerting system.

 This implementation is in accordance with a scientific paper that describes it.
 The paper is still under peer-reviewing and will be linked here as soon as it is published.